Special Interest Groups

 Are you interested in connecting and interacting with neonatal nurses who share similar interests and challenges?
 NANN's special interest groups (SIGs) provide you with that opportunity.

 SIGs are open to all NANN members, who may participate in any SIG they would like.
-To join a discussion group for each SIG, log in to MyNANN and click on the "discussion" tab.
+To join a discussion group for each SIG, log in to MyNANN and click on "Special Interest Groups" under the Communities tab.

-- Members investigate examination, assessment and education on the systems, processes, and psychosocial impact of transitions from the acute care setting of the neonatal patient/client and his/her family into ambulatory care settings.
-Investigate and establish best practice recommendations for these transitions for the healthcare practitioners and the home caregivers.
+Members investigate examination, assessment, and education on the systems, processes, and psychosocial impact of transitions from the acute care setting of the neonatal patient/client and his/her family into ambulatory care settings.
+Investigate and establish best practice recommendations for these transitions for the healthcare practitioners and home caregivers.

 NANN Special Interest Group Facilitators

 Volunteer SIG facilitators work collaboratively with each other and the SIG director-at-large to accomplish mutual goals that support the strategic plan of the association.